 A. Student Name

 B. Course to be waived

-C. Data presented in support of course applicable. waiver.
-Note all specific course names, no umbers and institutions that are
+C. Data presented in support of course that are applicable. waiver.
+Note all specific course names, numbers and l institutions

 D. Evaluation by instructor:

-E. Needed steps to be completed befor e waiver is approved:
+E. Needed steps to be completed before waiver is approved:

-Student Signature Date
+Student Signature

 Instructor Signature Date

-Graduate Director Signature Date
+Graduate Director Signature